skuro/skuro.github.com/_posts/2013-03-11-java-stringbuilder-myth-now-with-content.md

-The above graphs clearly show that, unless you're using IBM JDK6 runtime, you will loss 50% performance when using the plus operator, although it's the one to perform slightly worse across the candidates when expliciting `StringBuffers`.
+The above graphs clearly show that, unless you're using IBM JDK6 runtime, you will loss 50% performance when using the plus operator, although it's the one to perform slightly worse across the candidates when expliciting `StringBuilder`s.

 Also, it's quite interesting to see how *JIT optimizations* impact the overall
 performance: for instance, even in presence of different bytecode between the two